Property Rights in West Virginia-

 5. the warrant was illegally executed.”

 If an officer, agent, or entity searches or seizes your property illegally, you have options.
-Call the capable property rights lawyers at Stroebel & Johnson, PLLC in West Virginia to explore them.
+Call the capable property rights lawyers at Stroebel & Stroebel, PLLC in West Virginia to explore them.